-- Melted dip tube.
-Soldering copper

-pipes while they are connected to the

-water heater can melt the inside of the

-hot and cold water connections or the

-dip tube (cold water side).
-A melted

-dip tube can restrict the flow of hot

-water.
-If that's the case, replace the dip

-tube.
+• Melted heat traps or dip tube.
+Soldering copper pipes while they are connected to the water heater can melt the heat traps inside the hot and cold water connections or the dip tube (cold water side).
+Melted heat traps or a melted dip tube can restrict the flow of hot water.
+If that's the case, replace the heat traps or dip tube.

-- Partially closed supply valve.
+Partially closed supply valve.
 Open the water heater's supply valve fully.

-Insufficient or No Hot Water or Slow Hot Water Recovery:
+Insufficient Hot Water or Slow Hot Water Recovery

 ▲ WARNING!
 Because of the increased risk of scalding, if you set the water heater's User Interface Module (UIM) higher than 120°F, Thermostatic Mixing Valves at each point-of-use are particularly important (page 4).
 If the hot water is simply not warm enough, there are several possible causes: